dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ## 1 - The main menu.js file and vue instance

-I then have a main vuejs instance as i do with all of my vuejs examples thus far as ushual.
+I then have a main vuejs instance as I do with all of my vuejs examples thus far as ushual.
 That is that this is the main vuejs instance that I will be attaching to the hard coded html with using the vue el option.
 This is based off of what I worked out with my other vuejs example where I worked out a basic menu system.
+So the basic idea of this is that I have this main vue.js instance that renders a navagation bar that can be used to chnage what the current menu is.
+Then a component added in one of the many addituiona files that add menus is used to redner the rest of the view.
+This allows me to create a collection of menus each of which provide a user interface to work with an aspect of the game state.

 ```js
 (function(){